 What Are Capital One Airport Lounges?

-Additionally, Capital One introduced its Landing Lounge concept in late 2024.
-While one Landing Lounge is currently open at Washington National Airport (DCA), this type of lounge functions more like a high-end restaurant where you can reserve a table.
+Additionally, Capital One introduced its Capital One Landing concept in late 2024.
+This type of lounge functions more like a high-end restaurant where you can reserve a table.
+So far, only one Capital One Landing location is currently open — at Washington National Airport (DCA).

 In the table below, you can find the current list of Capital One Lounges, including the location, operating hours, and even the date it first opened its doors to eligible guests.